Simply put, Google Shopping is the best AdWords tool for e-commerce businesses to sell more stuff and make more money online.

 Getting set up with a Merchant Center account is a multi-step process—so let’s get started:

-- Creating a Merchant Center account starts by visiting the Merchant Center Website: www.google.com/merchants.
+- Open Your Merchant Center.
 Once you’re there, log in with the same Gmail email you use to sign into Google Analytics & Google AdWords.

 - Begin the setup process by filling in your store name and website URL.
 Fill out your ‘Contact Details’ section and click ‘Continue’.